paco0x/dockerfiles/README.md

 You can use this repo to run shadowsocks-libev with v2ray-plugin behind cloudflare, and all services are running in docker container(including acme.sh cronjob).

+You can use acme.sh to update your SSL Certs

 1. Clone the project

 2. Install docker-compose and docker